Chapter 8:

 "Hmmm, I don't know."
 He teased.

-"How was your tour."
-He says after exhaling a long string of smoke.
+"How was your tour?"
+He asked after exhaling a long string of smoke.
+Looking for a mere conversation.

 "Hexagonally shaped."